Aspiration Hazards In The Workplace

 Why Is An Aspiration Hazard Harmful?

-Aspiration hazards can cause asphyxiation, injury or negative health effects.
 Aspiration hazards can range in toxicity from dangerous to fatal.
-Aspiration hazards have the potential to cause asphyxiation, chemical pneumonia, injury, or negative health effects.
+Aspiration hazards have the potential to cause asphyxiation, chemical pneumonia, injury, or other negative health effects.
 More serious aspiration hazards are classified as category 1 and can be fatal if inhaled.
 Category 2 aspiration hazards are less dangerous but still harmful.

 How Does An Aspiration Hazard Harm My Body?